-I did mean to post some pictures from our last week in Costa Rica, however, and explain how we did not get killed by a shovel-wielding mass murderer.
-So!
-In the spirit of better late than never…
+I did want to post one last entry, however, to explain how we did not get killed by a shovel-wielding mass murderer.

-We said a fond goodbye to Frank and Jan at the end of May, and set off towards the Poas Volcano and the Caribbean coast.
-Our plan was to stop overnight in a town just outside of San Jose, so we would have all of the next day to navigate the brain-melting traffic of the nation’s capital.
-We’d hoped to spend the night camping in a national park, but the only one along our path, Tapanti, was described as ‘the coldest, wettest park in Costa Rica.’
-So the new plan was to take the road through the park to one of the many hotels on the other side.
+At the end of May we hugged Jan and Frank goodbye and set off towards the Poas Volcano and the Caribbean coast.
+The plan was to stop overnight in a town just outside of San Jose, so we would have the entire next day to really savor the brain-melting traffic of the nation’s capital.
+We had hoped to spend that night camping, but the only national park along our path was Tapanti, ‘the coldest, wettest park in Costa Rica.’
+So the new plan became to take the road through the park to one of the many hotels on the other side.

 So when we planned our shortcut through the Tapanti Park, we checked several maps.
 Look, I even learned how to make a screen capture just so I could show you a picture of Google’s map!

 We wanted to take the road through the park, but first – was it on the GPS?
 Check!
 Was it on the paper map?
 Check!
-Awesome!
+They all agree – awesome!

-By the time we finally stopped in the middle of our ‘road,’ unwilling to go any further, we were two miles into the park, it had begun to rain, and it was almost dark.
-Our poor, valiant truck was pointed down a steep incline, and when we got out to investigate what lay around the bend I almost busted my butt trying to stand on the slick red clay.
-We’d already driven (slid) down a series of hills that did not look at all promising for escape back the way we’d come, but the one we’d finally parked on was the longest and steepest yet.
+By the time we finally stopped in the middle of our ‘road,’ unwilling to go any further, we were two miles into the park, it had begun to rain, and it too dark to see past our headlights.
+Our poor, valiant truck was pointed down a steep incline, and when we got out to investigate what lay around the bend I almost fell – the road was pure rain-slick red clay.

-We inched carefully around a ninety-degree turn in the road, which (naturally) had a lovely drop-off on the outside edge, and saw a dark shadow in the road ahead.
+We inched carefully around a ninety-degree turn in the road, and saw a long dark shadow in the path ahead.
 As we got closer, it resolved itself into a ditch.
-A ditch far deeper than our tires, sloped alarmingly towards the drop-off, and leaving nowhere near enough room for us to pass on either side.
+A ditch far deeper than our tires, sloped alarmingly towards the drop-off, and leaving nowhere near enough room for us to pass.

 The good news, at that point, was that there was no decision left to be made.
-Unable to go either backwards or forwards, we pulled the tent out of the truck, set it up in the one grassy flat spot available, and fell asleep to the sound of the incessant rain and the distant howler monkeys.
+Backwards up a mile of clay hills in the dark wasn’t happening.
+Forward through the ditch was completely impossible.
+We couldn’t sleep in the truck, because it was at a 30-degree angle, (and also because I was a little worried it would slide right off the mountain in the middle of the night), so we pulled the tent and sleeping bags out of the truck, hiked down the road until we found a grassy flat spot, and fell asleep to the sound of the incessant rain and the distant howler monkeys.

-The ditch looked just as impassable by the light of day, but we figured that if need be would could fill it in to get past that one part.
-We were just a mile from the end of the road, so we set out on a scouting mission to see if we were indeed almost through the worst of it.
-It started off well, a grassy path winding along next to a sheep field, but only a few hundred feet in it went downhill quickly (HA!)
+The ditch looked even worse by the light of day, but we figured that maybe we could fill it in to get past that one part.
+We were just a mile from the end of the road (according to our traitorous maps) so we set off downhill to see if we were indeed almost through the worst of it.

 Well.
 Clearly forward wasn’t an option.
 How about backward?
 We walked back to the truck.
 I swear it looked reproachful as we clambered up the slippery hill towards it.

-I have few regrets in my life, but now added to that short list is the tragic fact that I did not turn the camera on video for what came next.
-I’d put it away, thinking that I would be needed to walk along next to the truck, pointing out potholes and giving steering advice as she slowly crept upwards.
-Instead, the truck gave a groan, the wheels caught the sand-tracks, and that truck went SHOOTING up that hill like a racehorse out of the gate.
+I have few regrets in my life, but now added to that short list is my failure to turn the camera on video for what came next.
+I’d put it away, thinking that I would be needed to walk along next to the truck, pointing out potholes and giving steering advice as Zach crept slowly upwards.
+Because I am from the city and have no clue how to get a stuck truck unstuck.
+Instead, the truck gave a groan, the wheels caught the sand-tracks, and she went SHOOTING up that bumpy hill like a goosed racehorse.
 It skidded left, then right, then perilously close to the cliff edge, and made it almost to the top before the tires started to spin and she came to a stop.

-His dog moved with the shade of the truck every time we gained a few feet, but wouldn’t come near the guy when he called.
+His dog moved with the shade of the truck every time we gained a few feet, but still wouldn’t come near the guy.

-Finally, apropos of nothing, he turned to me and said, “You know there was a serial killer here in Costa Rica in the eighties.”
+Finally, as we paused to catch our breath, he turned to me and said, “You know there was a serial killer here in Costa Rica in the eighties.”

 “No, I never heard anything about that.”

 “Yes, he was a very bad guy.
-He killed fifty people.”
+He killed twenty-three people.”

 “Well, good thing he’s gone now.”